 Pursuant to various laws enacted between 1991 and 2002, the State Legislature authorized local governments to make available certain early retirement incentive programs to its employees The County offered a retirement incentive in 2016 to employees already eligible to retire from the State Retirement System.
 The incentive was a one-time lump sum payment of \$10,000 if the employee agreed to leave the County service by December 31, 2016.
 Approximately 200 employees took the incentive at a cost of \$2 million to the County and projected savings of \$7-8 million annually.
-The County did not offer any retirement incentives for the 2017 fiscal year and does not plan to do so for the 2018 fiscal year.
+The County has not offered any retirement incentives since the 2016 fiscal year.

-(2) The County's December 2014 and 2015 pre-paid pension contribution included an approximately \$3 million reconciling item of prior year salaries.
+The County's December 2014 and 2015 pre-paid pension contribution included an approximately \$3 million reconciling item of prior year salaries.